Frequently Asked Questions about the Undergraduate Degree

 12. Can seniors receive undergraduate credit for a graduate course?
 Can seniors receive graduate credit while at the undergraduate status?

 Yes.
 For information on the first question, see University Catalog, “Senior Enrollment in Graduate Courses for Undergraduate Credit”.
 For the second question, see the University Catalog, “Graduate Credit Earned as a Senior.”
 A handout is also available from the Psychology Resource Office (PRO) Office outlining the requirements, listing the courses which may be taken and the steps required to petition the application of the course credit.

 13. Can I get credit by examination for courses?

 Yes.
 Certain courses may be taken by exam.
 However, the student needs to enroll in the course before making the arrangements.
-Consult the University Catalog for procedures and the Psychology Undergraduate Advisor* to determine courses which may not be taken by exam.
+Consult the University Catalog for procedures and ask at ATLAS to determine courses which may not be taken by exam.
 Laboratory and field experience courses may not be taken by exam, nor can 400 level classes.
-To schedule an appointment with the Psychology Undergraduate Advisor, please visit the PRO Guides in PSY 206.
-This is the only method by which you may secure an appointment.

 14. What can I do if I don’t like my grade in a course?